luapower/luapower-all/webb.md

 Here's a very basic website sketch that uses some webb features.

-Create a file `nginx-server-foo.conf` and type in it:
+Create a file `foo-nginx.conf` and type in it:

 ```
+error_log logs/foo-error.log;  # default is logs/error.log.
+events {}
+http {
+	lua_code_cache off;           # auto-reload Lua modules (for development).
 	server {
 		listen 127.0.0.1:8000;     # default is *:8000;
-	set $main_module "main";   # runs main.lua for every url.
+		set $main_module "foo";    # runs foo.lua for every url.
 		set $hide_errors true;     # hide errors when crashing (for production).
+		access_log logs/foo-access.log;  # default is logs/access.log.
-	include nginx-webb.conf;   # hook up webb to nginx.
+		include webb-nginx.conf;   # hook up webb to nginx.
 	}
+}
 ```

 Type `./nginx -s start` then check `http://127.0.0.1:8000`.

-You should get a 500 error because `main.lua` (our main file) is missing.
+You should get a 500 error because `foo.lua` (our main file) is missing.
 Below is an example on how to set up this file.

-### `main.lua`
+### `foo.lua`

 ```
-require'webb'      -- base webb API, see webb.lua.
+require'webb'           -- base API.
-require'webbjs'    -- webbjs support API, see www/webb.js and webbjs.lua.
+require'webb_js'        -- support API for www/webb.js.
-require'query'     -- if using mysql.
+require'webb_query'     -- if using mysql.
-require'sendmail'  -- if sending mail.
+require'webb_sendmail'  -- if sending mail.
+require'webb_session'   -- if needing session tracking and/or user accounts.
-require'session'   -- if needing session tracking and/or user accounts.
+require'webb_session'   -- if needing session tracking and/or user accounts.
-require'config'    -- config.lua file, see below.
+require'foo_config'     -- foo_config.lua file, see below.
-require'secrets'   -- secrets.lua file, see below.
+require'foo_secrets'    -- foo_secrets.lua file, see below.

 cssfile[[
 	font-awesome.css    --if using font awesome